Find answers about accessing UBlearns from selected mobile devices.

 provide Blackboard Mobile Learn to our faculty and students with

-Sprint Android and BlackBerry mobile devices at no cost, and free
+Android and BlackBerry mobile devices at no cost, and free on a

-on a Wi-Fi-only basis on the Apple iPad, iPod touch and
+Wi-Fi-only basis on the Apple iPad, iPod touch and iPhone.

-You will need a web/data plan through Sprint or a Wi-Fi
+You will need a web/data plan through a carrier or a Wi-Fi

 connection for Apple devices.